DegreeCalc

 The 34% completion rate for community colleges looks alarming at first glance.
 Context matters.
 The federal graduation rate for two-year institutions measures completion of a certificate or associate's degree within 150% of normal time — three years.
 It only counts first-time, full-time students, which is a minority of community college enrollees: most community college students attend part-time while working, have family obligations, or are taking specific courses without intending to complete a degree at that institution.

-The National Student Clearinghouse's broader outcome tracking, which follows students across institutions and over longer periods, shows significantly better outcomes.
-Students who begin at community college and successfully execute a planned transfer to a four-year institution have bachelor's degree completion rates approaching 70% — comparable to students who start at four-year schools.
-The strategy that fails is undirected community college enrollment without a clear credential or transfer goal.
+The National Student Clearinghouse's broader outcome tracking, which follows students across institutions and over longer periods, shows better outcomes once transfer succeeds.
+In the 2026 Tracking Transfer update, 65.7% of community-college transfer students earned a bachelor's degree within six years of transferring; students who transferred with a completed credential reached 76.3%.
+The strategy that fails most often is undirected community college enrollment without a clear credential or transfer goal.

 The success factors for community college students mirror those of four-year students: enrollment in college-level coursework from the start (rather than remedial sequences), clear goal-orientation, and utilization of advising and support services.
 Students who spend their first semester or two in developmental education before reaching credit-bearing coursework have substantially lower completion rates across the board.
 For students with developmental education needs, focused pre-enrollment academic preparation is far superior to entering underprepared.